mack1070101/star-coach/README.md

 ```
 🌟 STAR Coach - Enhanced Interview Practice Tool
-Get ready to practice your STAR answers with rich interface!
+Get ready to practice your STAR answers with rich interface and controls!

 📁 Loaded content from: example_star.org
 📊 Found 4 sections to practice
-🎨 Using enhanced interface with prompt_toolkit
+🎨 Using enhanced interface with prompt_toolkit and user controls

-[Full-screen interface with rich formatting, progress bars, and controls]
+[Full-screen interface with rich formatting, progress bars, and interactive controls]
 ```

+The interface provides:
+- **Section content display** with clear formatting
+- **Progress bar** showing completion percentage
+- **Control instructions** with arrow key mappings
+- **Live timer** with minutes:seconds remaining
+- **Status indicator** showing if timer is paused or running

 ## 🎯 Use Cases